Doist/TodoistMediaParser/README.md

 # Media Parser #

-Simple Java library for obtaining thumbnails and some simple data for media services.
+Simple Java library to ease integration with media.
+Useful for obtaining direct links to media content, thumbnails, mime types, and other useful data.

 ## Usage ##